erick-rivas/django-reference/docs/030_domain.md

 # Domains

-Represents the methods that handle business logic
+Represents the methods that handle business logic, it includes database queries, algorithm implementation and 3rd party integrations

 ## Examples